zylklab/beecon2017/README.md

 ## Lighting Talk Sessions

-### Javascript API based developments for improving your Alfresco experience Lightning talk (5 minutes)
+### Javascript API based developments for improving your Alfresco experience

 Alfresco is a fantastic suite for collaboration.
 Nevertheless, final and business users require frequently several modifications of the Alfresco interface and functionality OOTB, to customize and, in best cases, to improve Alfresco.
 In the presentation, I will talk about a set of Alfresco addons, that came from different conversations with clients.
 They are simple customizations of Alfresco that may be also a a good starting point for developing in Alfresco with Javascript API.
 All the addons presented are open source licensed and published in github.